Sudip110/Project-Management-Application/README.md

 - Add new projects with the "Add" button.
 - Create tasks within specific projects using the task form.

-Please note that features such as team collaboration, sidebar navigation, user profiles, and theme options are still under development.
+Please note that features such as Login, team collaboration, sidebar navigation, user profiles, and theme options are still under development.

 ## User Login
+Note: The login functionality is not yet operational.
+For now, the credentials of a test user is hardcoded to simulate ths functionality.
+These credentials can be found in the login.js file.
 The "User Login" page provides a secure authentication system for users to access their accounts.
 Here are some features of this page:

 ### Account Sign-In